mhadam/snowplow.wiki-fork/setup-guide/common/iam-setup/Setup-IAM-permissions-for-operating-Snowplow.md

 <a name="update-configs" />

-## 5. Update the EmrEtlRunner and StorageLoader config files with the new credentials
+## 5. Update the EmrEtlRunner config files with the new credentials

-Now that you have setup your new user and given her the relevant permissions to run the Snowplow data pipeline, you need to take those credentials and use them instead of the existing credentials in your EmrEtlRunner and StorageLoader config files.
+Now that you have setup your new user and given her the relevant permissions to run the Snowplow data pipeline, you need to take those credentials and use them instead of the existing credentials in your EmrEtlRunner config files.

-Those files should be accessible on the server setup to run EmrEtlRunner and StorageLoader.
-(Examples of those files can be found on the Snowplow repo [here][emretlrunner.config] and [here][storageloader.config].)
+Those files should be accessible on the server setup to run EmrEtlRunner.
+(Examples of those files can be found on the Snowplow repo [here][emretlrunner.config] and [here][storage.config].)
 Update the `:access_key_id:` and `:secret_access_key:` fields with those from the new user in **both** files.

 Back to [top](#top).